omsf/gha-runner/docs/aws.md

       - `GH_PAT` - The GitHub token you copied earlier.
 6. Choose an (or create) an AMI
     - We recommend Ubuntu 22.04 to stay in-line with [GitHub Actions](https://github.com/actions/runner-images#available-images)
+    - To find an AMI, we recommend using the following [AWS documentation](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/finding-an-ami.html) to find AMIs in the AWS console.
+The easiest way to do this is by trying to create an instance and copying the AMI ID you want to use.
+To note, if you end in the AWS Marketplace, you have probably gone too far.
     - To ensure compatibility, ensure that `docker` and `git` are installed on this machine
     - To create your own AMI please review these [AWS docs](https://docs.aws.amazon.com/toolkit-for-visual-studio/latest/user-guide/tkv-create-ami-from-instance.html)
     - Please see below for more information on recommendations for GPU instances